Subtitles: Reasons for not subtitling a foreign language

 Most times a foreign language is spoken in film, subtitles are used to translate the dialogue for the viewer.
 However, there are occasions when foreign dialogue is left unsubtitled (and thus incomprehensible to most of the target audience).
 This is often done if the movie is seen predominantly from the viewpoint of a particular character who does not speak the language.
 Such absence of subtitles allows the audience to feel a similar sense of incomprehension and alienation that the character feels.
 An example of this is seen in Not Without My Daughter.
 The Persian dialogue spoken by the Iranian characters is not subtitled because the main character Betty Mahmoody does not speak Persian and the audience is seeing the film from her viewpoint.

 A variation of this was used in the video game Max Payne 3.
-Subtitles are used on both the English and Portuguese dialogues, but the latter is left untranslated as the main character does not understand the language.
+Subtitles are used on all 3 the English, Spanish (only Chapter 11) and Portuguese (Chapter 1, 2, 3, 5, 6, 7, 9, 10, 12, 13 and 14 only) dialogues, but the latter is left untranslated as the main character does not understand the language.

-Subtitles as a source of humor

-Occasionally, movies will use subtitles as a source of humor, parody and satire.